-16.3.1.1 If the teams' scores are equal after both innings have been completed (if applicable under VJD - see clause 16.4), then a Super Over shall be played.
-If the Super Over is a tie, then unless exceptional circumstances arise (see paragraph 26 of Appendix G) subsequent Super Overs shall be played from the actual finish time of the tied match for an hour's time until there is a winner in an uninterrupted match.
-Should it not be possible to play or to complete the Super Overs needed to determine a winner, the match shall be tied.
-Refer Appendix G.
+If the scores are equal, the result shall be a tie and no account shall be taken of the number of wickets that have fallen.
+In the event of a tied match the teams shall compete in a Super Over to determine the winner.
+If super over is tie then unless exceptional circumstances arise (see paragraph 24 of Appendix G) subsequent super overs shall be played from the actual finish time of the tied match for an hour's time until there is a winner in an uninterrupted match.
+Should it be not possible to complete the super overs needed to determine the winner the match shall be tied.
+Refer to Appendix G.